Types of Boating Distress Signals

 Marine visual distress signals

-To signal distress, you can use the International Code of Signals.
-The International Signal for Distress is Code Flag ‘N’ flown above Code Flag ‘C’.
+To signal distress, you can use the methods established by the International Code of Signals (INTERCO), which is a global system of signals and codes designed for vessels to communicate essential messages about navigation safety and related issues.
+The International Signal for Distress is Code Flag ‘N’ (November) flown above Code Flag ‘C’ (Charlie).

-This marine visual distress signal consists of a square flag accompanied by a ball or similarly-shaped object.
+This marine visual distress signal consists of a square flag accompanied by a ball or ball-shaped object.
 The ball can be placed over or under the flag.

-This distress signal is designed to be visible to planes and helicopters.
+The orange distress cloth or flag is designed to be visible to planes and helicopters during the daytime.
 It is a piece of orange cloth with a black square and a black circle on it.

-To signal that you need assistance while boating, you can send up a parachute flare.
+Another way to signal that you need assistance while boating is by sending up a rocket parachute flare.
 This type of flare creates a single red star that reaches a height of around 300 m (984 ft.), then floats down gently with the aid of a parachute.
 It can be seen easily from the ground or the air and burns for around 40 seconds.

 A multi-star flare can also be used to signal distress while boating.
-It creates two or more red stars, which reach a height of around 100 m (328 ft.).
-They are easily visible from the ground or the air and burn for 4 or 5 seconds.
+It creates two or more red stars, roughly 15 seconds apart, which reach a height of around 100 m (328 ft.).
+They are easily visible from the ground or the air from about 12 nautical miles and burn for 4 or 5 seconds.

-This distress signal is a red flame that burns at the end of a hand-held torch.
-The flame offers limited visibility from the ground, but is the best way to pinpoint your position from the air.
+This distress signal consists of a red flame that burns at the end of a hand-held torch.
+The flame is difficult to spot from the ground, but is useful to pinpoint your position from the air.
 It burns for around a minute.

 This type of boating distress signal produces dense orange smoke for around 3 minutes and is most effective during the day.

-Flames on a boat can be used to alert other vessels that the crew is in distress.
-You can use oil or other combustible materials to create flames, but be very careful to make sure they don’t get out of control.
+Flames can be used to alert other vessels that the crew is in distress.
+You can use a barrel of oil, tar or other combustible materials to create flames within a contained area, but be very careful to make sure they don’t get out of control.
+Always keep a boat fire extinguisher on hand.

 Dye markers

 During the day, you can release orange dye into the water to signal that you are in distress.
-This visual signal makes it much easier to spot your boat from the air.
+This visual signal makes it much easier to spot your boat from the air, and is especially effective on windy days.

 Arm signals